 I really can’t say enough good things about iZotope.
-I denoise all of my samples and recordings with RX, so that when I start to mangle them I don’t get any unwanted artifacts from background noise.
+I de-noise all of my samples and recordings with RX, so that when I start to mangle them I don’t get any unwanted artifacts from background noise.
 Aside from cleaning and repairing recordings, I do a lot of sound design in RX.
-It puts me in a different headspace and will make me approch sound design differently.
-I especially love how versatile their time stretching and pitch shifting algorithm is.
+It puts me in a different headspace and allows me to approach sound design differently.
+I especially love how versatile their time-stretching and pitch-shifting algorithm is.
 Also, I’m a huge believer in taking tools that are used to fix things and using them to destroy audio.
-Sometimes it brings about some really cool results.
+Sometimes it brings about really cool results.

-I really love IRIS for making pulses and ambiences as well as bass sounds.
+I really love IRIS for making pulses and ambiences, as well as bass sounds.
 I like to take samples from my modular and combine them with field recordings to make interesting synths.
 I think IRIS lends itself to tons of “happy accidents”.
-There’s a track I collaberated on with Mike Zarin, and the “theme sound” started as squealing pig but after a few minutes it turned into this gritty, aggressive rolling bass sound.
-I just find a lot of stuff with IRIS that I wouldn’t have thought of and it’s typically really musical.
+There’s a track I collaborated on with Mike Zarin, and the theme sound started as squealing pig but after a few minutes it turned into this gritty, aggressive rolling bass sound.
+I just find a lot of stuff with IRIS that I wouldn’t have thought of and it’s really musical.

 I’ve also fallen in love with Trash 2.
 It’s such a flexible tool and the new layout is really great.
 The additional filters on the distortion module really help shape the sound and even if you don’t want to use the distortion, the modulatable EQs are so incredibly useful.

 I could go on for a really long time, but to wrap up Alloy 2 tends to find it’s way onto just about everything for various uses.
-Such a useful tool.
+It’s such a useful tool.

-For the club-oriented producers, things like kick-bass relationship and sidechaining are some of the things that they put a lot of effort into perfecting.
+Things like kick-bass relationship and side-chaining are some of the things that electronic music artists put a lot of effort into these days.
 When you approach the mix-down for your trailer music, what are some of the most important things that you have to address?

 Another thing that has to be addressed is reverb.
-I usually have several of them, so making sure that the 3-second reverb for my piano, along with the 9-second reverb for my ambiences don’t start to make the track real soupy is always something I’m keeping my eye on.
+I usually have several of them, so making sure that the three-second reverb for my piano, along with the nine-second reverb for my ambiences don’t start to make the track real soupy is always something I’m keeping my eye on.

-One of the most striking aspects of trailer music is that its ability to be quiet, and yet very forceful, which only becomes more pronounced as things build-up and actually do become aggressive.
+One of the most striking aspects of trailer music is its ability to be quiet, and yet very forceful, which only becomes more pronounced as things build-up.
 What’s the key to attaining that quiet forcefulness, particularly in the music’s opening minute and breakdowns?

-Given that trailer music is much shorter than the 5-8 minute tracks that many electronic music artists are used to making, could you give some advice on how you’re able to pack so much action and dynamic change into such a short period of music time?
+Given that trailer music tends to only be one or two minutes long, could you give some advice on how you’re able to pack so much action and dynamic change into such a short period of time?

-Well, coming from an electronic background, I think the two are very similar.
-Sometimes writing a 5-minute trailer cue helps me get all the ideas out.
+Sometimes writing a five-minute trailer cue helps me get all the ideas out.
 Also, relieving yourself of a time limit can bring out some of your better ideas that you wouldn’t find when constrained by form.
 Then once you have your full composition, you can kind of make a “radio edit” and pick all the best parts and shrink it down into the shorter version.
 Eventually you do it so many times that you naturally start to write more in the shorter form, but there’s no wrong or right way to approach it.